 Throughout the following day, Oct.
 3, the men waited for reinforcements.
 A platoon sent to find the missing two companies of the 308th got ambushed.
 Germans reoccupied Hill 198 taken the previous day.

 The 77th Division men were now surrounded.
 With German fire pouring in from all four sides of their perimeter, men were shot, wounded and killed in greater numbers each passing hour.

 Whittlesey sent a carrier pigeon with his position and asked for help.
 77th Division troops were attacking to reach the men but made no progress.
 More carrier pigeons were sent.

-On Friday, October 4, an American plane flew over their position.
-The officers hoped that supplies would be airdropped to them.
-But the pilot thought he was looking at German troops.
+On Friday, Oct.
+4, an American plane flew over their position.
+The officers hoped that supplies would be airdropped to them, but the pilot thought he was looking at German troops.
 American artillery began landing on Whittlesey’s men.
 Americans were now being killed by American fire.

-On October 5, American Airmen began dropping supplies to Whittlesey’s men.
-DH-4 two seater planes from the 50th Aero Squadron flew four missions over the lines dropping rations and ammunition in what the Air Force now lists as the first American aerial resupply mission.
+On Oct.
+5, American airmen began dropping supplies to Whittlesey’s men.
+DH-4 two-seater planes from the 50th Aero Squadron flew four missions over the lines, dropping rations and ammunition in what the Air Force now lists as the first American aerial resupply mission.

 Unfortunately, most of the supplies missed.

 On Oct.
 6, the 50th Aero Squadron flew 13 more missions to drop supplies.
 More importantly, one crew determined a way to pin down the location of Whittlesey’s command.